vggls/SER_project/README.md

 - **presentation.pdf** which is a short summary of the study's main conclusions

 - **demo** folder contains code to test new speech samples.
-The new sample must belong to one of the following classes : "happy", "neutral", "sad", "angry".
+The new sample must belong in one of the following classes : "happy", "neutral", "sad", "angry".

   The folder contains the following files :